 - The wild Glen Etive which takes you on a memorable drive to Loch Etive

-- Loch Leven is, to my opinion, the most beautiful Loch in Scotland.
+- Loch Leven in Glencoe is, in my opinion, the most beautiful Loch in Scotland.
 It is narrow enough and surrounded by very high summits.
 The main road goes on a bridge over it.
 I recommend taking the time to do a detour and drive all around.

 - And simply driving the main road A82 through Glen Coe.
 Just be careful not to be too distracted by the scenery which includes river, loch, mountains, waterfalls...